He shall die without instruction; and in the greatness of his folly he shall go astray.

 What happens to men who play with whores?
 They will be punished and die in shame.
 There are good and bad ways to die, but ending a life of fornication is one of the worst.

 Why did Solomon warn so often about whores?
 They are a great threat to young men, who by youth and hormones are vulnerable to them.
-This generation makes it worse by casual sex, loose women, lascivious movies and music, birth control, immodest clothing, pornography, mixed swimming, co-educational schools, carnal churches, no civil threat, abortion, coed gyms, unchaperoned dating, coed offices, sexting, and weak parents.
+This generation makes it worse by casual sex, loose women, lascivious movies and music, birth control, immodest clothing, pornography, mixed swimming, co-educational schools, carnal churches, no civil threat, abortion, coed gyms, unchaperoned dating, coed offices, sexting, and weak parenting.

 The man here was instructed (Pr 5:12-14).
 He was taught often and well by parents and pastors to abstain from fornication (I Thess 4:3-8).
 He chose the life of a hypocrite by attending church but allowing himself to participate in fornication.
 At the end, when this horrible sin has killed his soul and ruined his life, he will die without benefiting from the instruction he had been given.
 He rejected the good advice and destroyed himself by sex.